Heroku Postgres Metrics Logs

 sample#client_active

-: The number of client connections to the pooler that have an active server connection assignment.sample#client_waiting
+: The number of client connections to the pooler with an active server connection assignment.sample#client_waiting

-: The number of client connections to the pooler that are waiting for a server connection assignment.sample#server_active
+: The number of client connections to the pooler waiting for a server connection assignment.sample#server_active

-: The number of server connections that are currently assigned to a client connection.sample#server_idle
+: The number of server connections currently assigned to a client connection.sample#server_idle

 : The number of server connections that aren’t currently assigned to a client connection.sample#max_wait